rehive/docs-portal/content/platform/core-resources/transactions.md

 ### Object

-Transactions are essentially logs of actions on an account balance.
+Transactions are basically a series of logs recording actions on an account balance.
 With this in mind, transactions contain information that can be used to identify who made the transaction, what the transaction was made on, and how the transaction impacted the account.

 A full transaction object looks like: